bparanj/crystal/programming/iac/docs/boto/project-structure.md

 - `docs/`: This directory contains documentation files for your project.
   - `README.md`: A markdown file that provides an overview of your project, installation instructions, usage examples, and other relevant information.

 - `requirements.txt`: This file lists the dependencies required by your Boto3 project.
-It typically includes the `boto3` package and any other libraries your project depends on.
+It  includes the `boto3` package and any other libraries your project depends on.

 This directory structure separates the source code, tests, and documentation, making it easier to navigate and maintain your project.
 The `src/` directory is further organized based on AWS services, allowing you to group related functionality together.